-This function returns a string value.
+This function returns a string value represent the instance in time represented by this Date object.
 The format of the string is as called out in Date Time string format (15.9.1.15).
 All fields are present in the string.
 The time zone is always UTC, denoted by the suffix Z.

-15.9.5.44 Date.prototype.toJSON ( key )
+15.9.5.44 Date.prototype.toJSON (key)